PatrickHechler/primitive-code/README.md

                 6. `|> note that the call also stores the current address in the stack and thus the X00 address stored previously may get corrupt/invalid`
                 7. `|> also note that the sub may also use the stack before using the stored address its last time`
         * also note that this means that the `SP` register can not be used to store other information, because it will get corruopted whwn the stack grows
-        * this is an example of letting the stack grow, until there is no longer enough memory to let the stack grow, which will cause an INT_ERRORS_ILLEGAL_MEMORY
+        * this is an example of letting the stack grow, until there is no longer enough memory to let the stack grow, which will cause an INT_ERROR_ILLEGAL_MEMORY
             1. `LOOP:`
             2. `  PUSH X00`
             3. `  JMP LOOP`